kuusisto/nodejs-timer/README.md

 	Modify configuration.js to select your server port.
 Choose a port that is not already in use.
 Who knows what horrible things could happen if you choose wrong.
 4. Start server
 	node server.js
+5. Point your web browser to server address of configured, by default http://localhost

 =============